 A survey of important theoretical approaches to music, from pre-Socratic writers to the present.

 209. Advanced Orchestration (2)

+Prerequisite: Music 109B.

 Intensive work in the practical scoring for ensemble, full orchestra, and symphonic band.
 Score analysis.
-Selected works of the class members will be performed.
+Selected works of the class members will be per-

 218. Seminar in Choral Art (6) Summer

 Prerequisite: Consent of instructor.